wences-sanchez/Knowledge-Base/Readwise/Articles/How Can I Match Anything Up Until This Sequence of Characters in a Regular Expression.md

 url:: https://stackoverflow.com/questions/7124778/how-can-i-match-anything-up-until-this-sequence-of-characters-in-a-regular-exp\

 ![](https://readwise-assets.s3.amazonaws.com/static/images/article2.74d541386bbf.png)
 ## Highlights
--
+- id:: 63c669ce-4d71-47ba-be17-b57c20256763
    How do you build a regex that eat everything until one character? #flashcard
     You didn't specify which flavor of regex you're using, but this will work in any of the most popular ones that can be considered "complete".
      /.+?(?=abc)/